NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Declaring More Options

 Rather than setting all script parameters directly, we will to do that through the module system.
-This will not just add some safety through type checking, but also allows to build abstractions in order to manage growing complexity and changing requirements.
+This will not just add some safety through type checking, but also allow to build abstractions to manage growing complexity and changing requirements.

-In this section, you will introduce another option: `requestParams`.
+Let's begin by introducing another option, `requestParams`, which will represent the parameters of the request made to the Google Maps API.

-For its type, you should use `listOf <elementType>`, which is a list type where each element must have the specified type.
+Its type will be `listOf <elementType>`, which is a list of elements of one type.

 Instead of `lines`, in this case you will want the type of the list elements to be `str`, a generic string type.